DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 Trustpilot

 On Trustpilot, DealDash has more than 2,800 reviews.
-With a 4.5 star rating, which is an “Excellent” rating, the website seems well-reviewed by customers.
+With a 4.5-star rating, which is considered “Excellent,” the website seems well-reviewed by customers.

-Customers praised the website’s customer service and said how fun the website was with one user saying:
+Customers praised the website’s customer service and mentioned how fun the website was, with one user saying:

 - “Deal Dash is one of my favorite sites.
-The items I have won here are top notch and the price have been totally awesome.
-This one site that I brag on and will continue to do so.
-I actually look forward to where I can again have fun and be able to pick my favorite items again.”
+The items I have won here are top-notch, and the prices have been totally awesome.
+This is one site that I brag about and will continue to do so.
+I actually look forward to when I can again have fun and pick my favorite items.”

-There were some complaints on there too, mostly about having to pay to bid.
-Also, I saw a couple of complaints about items arriving broken.
-But to be fair it seems like DealDash replaced these damaged items.
+There were some complaints as well, mostly about having to pay to bid.
+Additionally, there were a few complaints about items arriving broken.
+However, it seems that DealDash replaced these damaged items.

 Sitejabber